MaDHouSe79/mh-elevators/README.md

-## QB-Elevators Created by MaDHouSe79
+## MH-Elevators Created by MaDHouSe79
 - just a simpel elevator script.
 - this elevator script also works with the most vehicles if you set `tpVehicle` to `true`
 - support authorized jobs, gangs or pulic access for the elevators